 E-bikes (electric-assist or pedal-assist bicycles) are allowed on paved trails and wherever traditional bicycles are allowed if they meet the state’s definition and requirements (subdivision 27).
 A motorized bicycle that does not meet this definition is not allowed on any Park District trails.
 Learn more e-bike use in the parks.

-Three Rivers has designated mountain biking trails in Murphy-Hanrehan Park Reserve, Elm Creek Park Reserve and Lake Rebecca Park Reserve.
+Three Rivers has designated mountain biking trails in Murphy-Hanrehan Park Reserve, Carver Park Reserve, Elm Creek Park Reserve and Lake Rebecca Park Reserve.

 The Three Rivers Blog